Leslie-mo/Sql-MockData-Generator/README.md

 ## Getting Started

 1. Get the backend code by cloning it from https://github.com/Leslie-mo/Sql-MockData-Generator
-2. To create the "table_info" table, execute the create_table.sql file located in the sql directory.
+2. To create the "table_info" table, execute the create_”table.sql“ file located in the ”sql“ directory.
-3. Change the database configuration in application.yml to match your own database.
+3. Change the database configuration in ”application.yml“ to match your own database.

 ```
 # Database Configuration